 view.
 Here is what the model is all about.

-Figure 11.
+Figure 10.
 The basic model for Active Galaxies.
 It consists of a massive black hole (located in the center), an accretion disk around the black hole, a bunch of high velocity clouds (yellowish ones around the disk), low velocity clouds (bluish ones located above and below the accretion disk), a dusty torus (cut open here so you can see the stuff in the middle), and jets going perpendicular from the center (cut off in this view).
 The relative sizes of objects are not correct here, but are just shown so that you can get an idea of where everything is.
-Of course, the colors are not realistic.
+Of course, the colors are completely unrealistic.

 The model is made up of the following components